saikovvuri/VmImages-BuildDeploy/README.md

 1. packer template
 2. powershell dsc script
 3. packer dsc provisioner, plugin that needs to reside alongside the packer exe file
-4. and finally packer exe file
+4. packer exe file
 ..* since packer should be able to locate the packer dsc provisioner so 2 options are download both packer exe and provisioner exe to a known location in the repo and modify the PATH variable to use this version of packer exe
 --* or use a self-hosted agent and set up the environment accordingly
+5. Build yaml for someone to base their build pipeline of

 ## Future Work